-The Institute of the Catechist Sisters of Mary Immaculate was founded by the Salesian Bishop Louis LaRavoire Morrow (1892-1987) of Krishnagar as a diocesan congregation on 12 December 1948.137 The main charism of the congregation is evangelisation and catechetical instruction of women, girls and children, Catholic and non-Catholic, in towns and villages.
-The sisters conduct festive and daily oratories, care for the sick in private homes, dispensaries and small hospitals, run schools and orphanages for girls, boarders and for day pupils, infant asylums and maternity wards.138 The sisters practice the preventive system of Don Bosco.139 The congregation has Mary Immaculate Help of Christians as titular patroness and St John Bosco as one of its patron saints.140
+and non-Catholic, in towns and villages.
+The sisters conduct festive and daily oratories, care for the sick in private homes, dispensaries and small hospitals, run schools and orphanages for girls, boarders and for day pupils, infant asylums and maternity wards72.
+The sisters practice the preventive system of Don Bosco73.
+The congregation has Mary Immaculate Help of Christians as titular patroness and St John Bosco as one of its patron saints74.